Mountains and Nature

 Mountains are represented by trips to Aconcagua in Argentina, Antarctica and the Himalayas.
-Nature is represented by a selection of the creatures encountered in the UK, Africa, Malaysia, the Arctic Regions and India, and by photomicrographs of tissue, crystals, spiders and insects.
+Nature is represented by a selection of the creatures encountered in the UK, Africa, Malaysia, Brazil, India and the Arctic Regions, and by photomicrographs of tissue, crystals, spiders and insects.

 All photographs are Copyright Jeremy Poole (except where otherwise stated).

 Your browser must support frames in order to view the older galleries.
 No attempt has been made to make these galleries "mobile-friendly", since the photographs are much better viewed on a larger screen.

 For further information on the site, and its author, please follow the links at the top left of this screen.